 Refugee law experts gather at the University of British Columbia to discuss refugee reform.

 Leading refugee scholars convened in Vancouver from July 20-22, 2016, to address the global refugee crisis at an expert roundtable co-sponsored by the Allard Prize and the University of British Columbia.
-The workshop, focused on understanding refugee law as a shared responsibility, was led by Allard Law Dean and Professor Catherine Dauvergne and Professor James C. Hathaway from the University of Michigan, with nine other experts in attendance.
+The workshop, focused on understanding refugee law as a shared responsibility, was led by Peter A. Allard Scholl of Law Dean and Professor Catherine Dauvergne and Professor James C. Hathaway from the University of Michigan, with nine other experts in attendance.

 Dean Dauvergne says that the primary obstacle facing refugee advocates at the moment is that there is no legal mechanism in place that makes governments responsible for anybody who is not their citizen.
 “Both legally and practically, prosperous western states that have the most capacity to actually assist refugees have no obligation to do so until someone arrives at their border.”